Learn the biggest red flags in credit card processing to protect yourself from expensive charges and equipment.

 They Offer “Free” Equipment

 Offering “free” equipment is leasing’s less-dangerous little brother.
 You know the old saying: there’s no such thing as a free lunch.
 It applies here, as well.
-When a processing company offers you “free” equipment, they’re making up for it somewhere, usually in the form of higher rates and fees.
+When a processing company offers you “free” equipment, they’re making up for it somewhere, usually in the form of higher rates and credit card transaction fees for merchants.
 Think of it this way: companies that offer you the most competitive pricing don’t have the margin to offer you a free machine as well.
 Keep that in mind when looking for the right processor.
 Is saving $300 upfront worth paying more per transaction every time you swipe a credit card?

 What it looks like in action: